List(T).Sort Method (Int32, Int32, IComparer(T))

 On average, this method is an O(n log n) operation, where n is Count; in the worst case it is an O(n ^ 2) operation.

-The example defines an alternative comparer for strings named DinoCompare, which implements the IComparer<string> (IComparer(Of String) in Visual Basic, IComparer<String^> in Visual C++) generic interface.
-The comparer works as follows: First, the comparands are tested for null, and a null reference is treated as less than a non-null.
+The code example defines an alternative comparer for strings named DinoCompare, which implements the IComparer<string> (IComparer(Of String) in Visual Basic, IComparer<String^> in Visual C++) generic interface.
+The comparer works as follows: First, the comparands are tested for a null reference (Nothing in Visual Basic), and a null reference is treated as less than a non-null.
 Second, the string lengths are compared, and the longer string is deemed to be greater.
 Third, if the lengths are equal, ordinary string comparison is used.